 Replacing the pipes of your home can be a stressful decision.
 It’s a major renovation project, but if you don’t replace pipes that are close to failing, you can be looking at serious concerns for your house and health.
 You want to catch issues with corroded pipes early on, but you don’t want to overreact.

-Luckily, there’s some simple criteria for how to diagnose old pipes and what to do from there.
+Luckily, there are some simple criteria for how to diagnose old pipes and what to do from there.
 Here’s our handy guide.

 To catch an issue with old, corroded pipes early you have to look for a few telltale warning signs.
 The first thing to always remember: an issue with pipe corrosion will always affect hot water first.
 If you’re noticing low water pressure on your hot water but not your cold, that’s a big red flag that you have an issue with old pipes.